mosscoder/paint2train/README.md

          'green')
 ```

-Now provide these lists, location of the UMAP output and label directory
+Provide these lists, location of the UMAP output, and label directory to
-to the p2t function.
+the p2t function.

 ``` r
 p2t(umap_dir = umap_dir,